-- A. Employees with less than 20 weeks employment will be entitled to vacation on a "pro-rated" basis. - B. Employees employed July 1 with 20 weeks or more employment in the aggregate in the 12 months prior to July 1 of the vacation year, but less than 30 weeks, one (1) week. - C. Employees employed July 1 with 30 weeks or more employment in the aggregate in the 12 months prior to July 1 of the vacation year, two (2) weeks. - D. Employees employed July I with five (5) years in the aggregate, shall receive three (3) weeks of vacation. - E. Employees employed July l with ten (10) years in the aggregate, shall receive four (4) weeks of vacation. - F. Employees employed July I with fifteen (15) years in the aggregate, shall receive five (5) weeks of vacation. - G. Employees employed July 1 with twenty (20) years in the aggregate, shall receive one (1) additional day for each year worked, up to five (5) additional days total.
+- A. Employees with less than 20 weeks employment will be entitled to vacation on a "pro-rated" basis. - B. Employees employed July 1 with 20 weeks or more employment in the aggregate in the 12 months prior to July 1 of the vacation year, but less than 30 weeks, 1 week. - C. Employees employed July 1 with 30 weeks or more employment in the aggregate in the 12 months prior to July 1 of the vacation year, 2 weeks. - D. Employees employed July 1 with five (5) years in the aggregate, shall receive 3 weeks of vacation. - E. Employees employed July 1 with ten (10) years in the aggregate, shall receive 4 weeks of vacation. - F. Employees employed July 1 with fifteen (15) years in the aggregate, shall receive 5 weeks of vacation. - G. Employees employed July 1 with twenty (20) years in the aggregate, shall receive one additional day for each year worked, up to 5 additional days total.
 It will be at the discretion of the employee whether this time can be taken as time off or said time shall be paid to the employee.

-Generally July 1 of the calendar year of hire shall be used for purposes of calculating the 5, 10, and 15 years time employed for vacation benefits, unless otherwise negotiated in writing.
+Generally July 1 of the calendar year of hire shall be used for purposes of calculating the 5, 10, and 15 years of employment for vacation benefits, unless otherwise negotiated in writing.
 Specifically see Appendix C for the list of employees and their applicable dates.

-After notifying the Superintendent an employee will be allowed to carry over up to five (5) vacation days into the next fiscal year which then must be used within the first quarter of that fiscal year.
+With the approval of the department head, an employee will be allowed to carry over up to ten (10) vacation days into the next fiscal year.

-Additional days may be carried over at the sole discretion of the Superintendent.
-The denial of the carry over of additional days shall not be subject to the grievance or arbitration procedure as outlined in this agreement.
+The denial of the carry-over of additional days shall not be subject to the grievance or arbitration procedure as outlined in this agreement.

 - H. Employees who are injured and are receiving Workers' Compensation benefits pursuant to Article VIII, Section 2, shall be entitled to all vacation benefits accrued prior to injury, but shall not accrue or be entitled to additional vacation benefits while absent from work due to such injury.
-Vacation benefits for the fiscal year in which the employee returns to employment will be pro-rated. - I. Custodians Vacation time is earned during the fiscal year from July 1st through June 30th.
+Vacation benefits for the fiscal year in which the employee returns to employment will be pro-rated. - I. Custodians

+Vacation time is earned during the fiscal year from July 1st through June 30th.
 Vacation time is granted on July 1st of the following fiscal year provided the employee remains an active employee on that date.
 Vacation time will be prorated from date of active employment for all first year employees.
 Vacation pay will be paid prorated based on the number of hours worked.
 Only employees who are regularly scheduled to work 20 hours or more a week shall receive vacation pay.

-NOTE: Summer vacations will be considered to be a week, which includes 4-10 hour days.
+NOTE: Summer vacations will be considered to be a week, which includes 4 - 10 hour days.